Karnataka Shops and Establishment Act

 - Shops dealing in articles required for funerals, burials or cremations;

-- Shops dealing in pan, pan with beedies or cigarettes, or liquid refreshments sold retail for consumption on the premises;
+- Shops dealing in the pan, pan with beedies or cigarettes, or liquid refreshments sold retail for consumption on the premises;

 - Shops dealing in newspapers or periodicals, editing sections of newspaper offices and offices of news agencies;